nicholasjclark/mvgam/docs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # *mvgam*

 The goal of `mvgam` is to use a Bayesian framework to estimate parameters of Generalised Additive Models for discrete time series with dynamic trend components.
-The motivation for the package and some of its primary objectives are described in detail by [Clark & Wells](https://www.biorxiv.org/content/10.1101/2022.02.22.481550v1)
+The motivation for the package and some of its primary objectives are described in detail by [Clark & Wells 2022](https://www.biorxiv.org/content/10.1101/2022.02.22.481550v1), with additional inspiration on the use of Bayesian probabilistic modelling to quantify uncertainty and advise principled decision making coming from [Michael Betancourt](https://betanalpha.github.io/writing/), [Michael Dietze](https://www.bu.edu/earth/profiles/michael-dietze/) and [Emily Fox](https://emilybfox.su.domains/), among many others.

 ## Installation